jonaschn/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * **Show battery level reported by OrangeLink/EmaLink/DiaLink:** Reports the actual battery level of the OrangeLink/EmaLink/Dialink.
 It is **strongly recommended** that all OrangeLink/EmaLink/DiaLink users enable this setting.

     +  DOES NOT work with the original RileyLink.
     +  May not work with RileyLink alternatives.
     +  Enabled - Reports the current battery level for supported pod communication devices.
     +  Disabled - Reports a value of n/a.
-* **Enable battery change logging in Actions:** In the Actions menu the battery change button is enabled IF you have enabled this setting AND the battery reporting setting above.
+* **Enable battery change logging in Actions:** In the Actions menu, the battery change button is enabled IF you have enabled this setting AND the battery reporting setting above.
 Some pod communication devices now have the ability to use regular batteries which can be changed.
 This option allows you to note that and reset battery age timers.

 Confirmation beeps
 ------------------